CAT is limiting services from December 2 to 16.

 If you anticipate having to stay in a hotel or shelter with your pet temporarily, contact hotels and motels in the local area to check their policies on accepting pets and restrictions on number, size and species.
 Keep a list of “pet friendly” places, including phone numbers.

 Pet Profiles: A pet profile can help if you need to quickly find a short-term foster home for your pet.
 Pet profiles can also be of help when moving into regular housing if the landlord is on the fence about allowing pets or wants more information about the pet you own.
 Write up a quick profile of your pet and include a picture.
 The profile should include your pet’s name, age, and a few sentences about your pet’s personality.
 Does your pet get along with other animals?
 Children?
 Does your pet have any behavior issues or quirks?
 Does your pet have special needs?
+Is your pet spayed/neutered?
 Think of this write up as a short resume for your pet.

 Preparing pets for a move